 The Bee Card system has provided passengers with benefits like tagging on and off trips, online top-ups, and managing multiple cards through one online account.

-Motu Move, the National Ticketing Solution implemented by NZTA, will be rolled out in Otago in 2026.
+Motu Move, the National Ticketing Solution implemented by NZTA, is expected to be rolled out in Otago in 2026.

 This new ticketing system will offer features including: